victorgalantech/terraform-aws-remote-backend/README.md

 Centralized Terraform state management infrastructure using AWS S3 and DynamoDB.
 This repository sets up a secure, versioned S3 bucket and DynamoDB table for storing and locking Terraform state files across multiple projects.

+## ⚠️ Prerequisites - Bootstrap Backend Required

+**Before first use**, you must create a minimal bootstrap backend to store this Terraform's own state.
+This solves the "bootstrapping paradox" where we can't use the bucket we're creating to store the state that creates it.

+👉 **See [SETUP_GUIDE.md](SETUP_GUIDE.md) for one-time setup instructions** (takes ~5 minutes)

 ## 📋 Table of Contents

 - [Features](#-features)